openjax/cli/README.md

     </dependency>
     ```

-5. Before any other code in the `main()` method in `App.java`, add the following line and let your IDE resolve the missing imports.
+1. Before any other code in the `main()` method in `App.java`, add the following line and let your IDE resolve the missing imports.

     ```java
-    Options options = Options.parse(Thread.currentThread().getContextClassLoader().getResource("cli.xml").getURL(), App.class, args);
+    Options options = Options.parse(ClassLoader.getSystemClassLoader().getResource("cli.xml").getURL(), args);
     ```

     Options can now be accessed as such: `options.getOption("config")`.

     Arguments can now be accesses ad such: `options.getArguments()`.

-6. When you use CLI, you get a `--help` option automatically provided.
+1. When you use CLI, you get a `--help` option automatically provided.
 After compiling your application, run the app with `App --help`, and you should see this:

     ```bash
     usage: